 Alternate Recipients Under Qualified Medical Child Support Orders.
 A child of the covered employee or former employee who is receiving benefits under the plan pursuant to a Qualified Medical Child Support Order (QMCSO) received by the Plan Administrator during the employee's period of employment with the employer is entitled the same rights under COBRA as an eligible child of the covered employee, regardless of whether that child would otherwise be considered a dependent.
 Be sure to promptly notify the Plan Administrator or its designee if you need to make a change to your COBRA coverage.
-The Plan Administrator or its designee if you need to make a change to your COBRA coverage.
+The Plan Administrator or its designee must be notified in writing within 30 days of the date you wish to make such a change.
 See the rules in the box above, under the heading entitled, "Notice Procedures," for an explanation regarding how your notice should be made.